Košice

 Old Town Hall, Kosice

-Košice’s old town hall was built in the years 1779-1780.
-You can see it on the city’s main street, and inside there are beautiful rooms and halls that were supposed to represent the mayor and the city.
+Stará radnica is Košice’s old town hall, built in 1779-1780.
+It stands on the city’s main street, and there are distinguished rooms and halls that were supposed to represent the mayor and the city.
+You can also see Košice’s city coat of arms on the beautifully decorated facade.

 Dolna Brana, Kosice

-The Dolná Brána is a preserved part of Košice’s ancient fortifications and city walls, which were originally built in the 13th century.
-Dolná Brána means The Lower Gate, and ruins were excavated in the 1990s and are today open for visits with a location under the city’s main street, Hlavná ulica.
+Dolná Brána is a preserved part of Košice’s old fortifications and city walls, which were originally built in the 13th century.
+Dolná Brána means the Lower Gate, and ruins were excavated in the 1990s and are today open to visitors under the city’s main street, Hlavná ulica.

 Day Trips